 Pros:

-- Easy to access during nighttime feedings.
+- Easy access during nighttime feedings.

-- Portable and versatile for different rooms.
+- Portable and versatile.

 - Encourages safe sleep practices.